-The defining characteristic of this trope is that the train is out of control or can't be stopped.
+The defining characteristic of this trope is that the train is out of control or can't be brought to a controlled safe stop.
 Emperor of the North, where Ernest Borgnine as Shack tells the engineer not to stop the train even though there's a danger of a crash if they don't make the siding before the oncoming express, is not an example in this case; the engineer could stop the train.

 The semi-unrealism with this trope is that the majority of locomotives in the world have some form of a Dead Man Switch.
 If a certain handle in the driver's cabin isn't depressed constantly when the train is moving or if no positive action showing an alert operator is detected within a set time period, the emergency brakes will come on.
 Moreover many trains also are equipped with some sort of speed control device that will apply the brakes automatically if an overspeed condition is detected.

 In addition, since the 1870s, all trains have used a failsafe air braking system; when the braking lines are pressurised, the brakes are released, the absence of pressure applies the brakes.
 Therefore, a sudden loss of pressure inside the braking system or an individual carriage getting severed from the rest of the train will cause the brakes to automatically grind everything to a halt.
 If you're lucky, you'll get a Hand Wave about how something has disabled these failsafes but don't count on it.